awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

    Choose the **Edit** button for any section you want to make changes to\.

-   When you are satisfied with the change request details, choose **Submit for approval**\.
+   When you're satisfied with the change request details, choose **Submit for approval**\.

 If an Amazon SNS topic has been specified in the change template you chose for the request, notifications are sent when the request is rejected or approved\.
 If you don't receive notifications for the request, you can return to Change Manager to check the status of your request\.